pedrodrocha/pedrodrocha/README.md

 **Hi, my name is Pedro D. Rocha** 👋

-:microscope: I am currently a PhD Student in _International Relations_ at the International Relations graduate programme [Santiago Dantas](https://www.santiagodantas-ppgri.org/) (Unesp-Unicamp-PUC/São Paulo), Brazil.
+:microscope: I am currently a PhD Student in _International Relations_ at the International Relations graduate programme [San Tiago Dantas](https://www.santiagodantas-ppgri.org/) (Unesp-Unicamp-PUC/São Paulo), Brazil.
 I study interstate conflicts focusing on the impact of norms in bargaining processes and am passionate about data visualization.

 Recently I create [DatavisRI](https://twitter.com/datavisri), a datavis series for communicating IR research using information visualization, and co-founded the hub "International Relations in Practices", a space where Brazilian academics and practitioners  can discuss how to translate IR knowledge into real benefical products for society.